-On August 4, 2022, the U.S. Department of Health and Human Services declared Mpox, also known as monkeypox, a public health emergency.
-This action may have caused concern and anxiety in members of our campus community; however, the risk of contracting Mpox remains low.
-Below you will find the answers to some of the most frequently asked questions UHS has received about Mpox.
+On August 14, 2024, the World Health Organization declared mpox a public health emergency of international concern.
+This action may have caused concern and anxiety in members of our campus community; however, the risk of contracting mpox remains low.
+Below you will find the answers to some of the most frequently asked questions about mpox.

 About the virus